chairielazizi/chairielazizi/README.md

 - 📫 How to reach me: azizihr2000@gmail.com
 - 😄 Happy me? : A happy tummy is a happy me😎
 - ⚡ Fun fact: During your lifetime, you will produce enough saliva to fill two swimming pools.😃
-- 💻 Languages : Java, Node.js, Dart(Flutter), Python, Go
+- 💻 Languages : Java, Node.js, Python, Go
-- 💀 Skills : MySQL, PostgreSQL, ReactJS, Flutter
+- 💀 Skills : MySQL, PostgreSQL, ReactJS
 > "The way to get started is to quit talking and begin doing." -Walt Disney
 <br/>